 8. Travel back in time at Rastoke

-This was the first place I visited when I was traveling from Zagreb to Plitvice Lakes.
+This was the first place I visited when I was travelling from Zagreb to Plitvice Lakes.
 Located roughly midway between Zagreb and the Northern Dalmatian coast, it is just 25 km from the Plitvice Lakes National Park.
-A watermill village situated where the blue-green water of river Slunjčica flows into the Korana river.
+A watermill village is situated where the blue-green water of river Slunjčica flows into the Korana river.
 Rastoke is famous for its historic houses, well-preserved mills and the picturesque little waterfalls along the Slunjcica river, which flows into the river Korana at this place.The Korana river originates at Plitvice Lakes National Park.
 Most of the houses were built at the end of the 19th and the beginning of the 20th century.
 Because of its extraordinary natural beauty and historical relevance, in 1962 Rastoke village came under the protection of the State Directorate for cultural and historical heritage.
 It’s a great place to have a picnic.

 For more info, check: Slunj Rastoke

 9. Visit Europe’s one of the largest and most expensive abandoned airbases